Read This First

 Prompt 2: Provide a list of 20 notable people who have received degrees in philosophy.

-The central claim is this: A philosophy degree has been the starting point for many influential figures across diverse fields.
+In plain terms: A philosophy degree has been the starting point for many influential figures across diverse fields.

 French mathematician, philosopher, and scientist.
 (Degree: Bachelor of Laws)